 A big plus is Archie’s pricing.
 Instead of charging per person, it charges based on the number of desks, rooms, or offices you’re managing.
 That makes it especially affordable for companies with large teams but only a limited number of people coming into the office at once — which is common in hybrid setups.
 You also get a lot included in the base plan, like floor plans and analytics, without needing to upgrade to access essentials.

-On the flip side, Archie may not be the best choice for very small offices.
-Its minimum plan includes 25 resources, which might be more than a small team needs.
-But for growing teams or businesses looking for an affordable, all-in-one system that’s easy to set up and use, Archie is a strong option that balances functionality with value.
+On the flip side, Archie may not be the best choice for very small offices with more desks and rooms than employees.
+But for growing teams or businesses looking for a powerful, reasonably-priced, all-in-one system that’s easy to set up and use, Archie is a strong option that balances functionality with value.
+Here’s more on Archie vs Robin →

 Officely